What Is a Glass Top Stove?

 2. Cookware with Rough Surface

-Utensils that have a rough bottom can easily scratch the glass surface.
-This happens when you slide such cookware pieces back and forth across the glass instead of picking them up.
-Drugging rough cookware pieces can leave permanent scratches on the surface.
-This kind of damage typically occurs if you use stoneware and 100% ceramic cookware.
-You should be extremely cautious when moving such cookware or totally avoid using cookware with rough bottoms on glass cooktops.
+Utensils with rough bottoms can easily scratch the glass surface.
+This happens when you push such pieces of cookware back and forth across the glass instead of picking them up.
+Drugging rough cookware items across the cooktop can leave permanent scratches on the surface.
+Such damage typically occurs when you use stoneware and 100% ceramic cookware.
+You should be extremely careful when moving this cookware or avoid using rough-bottomed cookware on glass cooktops.

 3. Cheap Pans with Uneven Bottom

-For glass and ceramic stoves, it is extremely important that the cookware you use have a completely flat bottom.
-When cookware isn’t perfectly flat, it won’t make full contact with the glass surface and your meal may take longer to cook.
-This cookware is also less energy-efficient than flat-bottomed utensils.
+The cookware you use on glass and ceramic stoves must have a completely flat base.
+If the cookware is not completely flat, it will not make full contact with the glass surface and your meal may take longer to cook.
+This cookware is also less energy efficient than flat-bottomed utensils.

-For the same reason, avoid using old pans that have curved or warped bottoms as those will make the cooking process less efficient.
-Your efforts to place the pan correctly can even increase the chances of damaging the glass surface.
+For the same reason, avoid using old pans with curved or warped bottoms, as these make the cooking process less efficient.
+Your efforts to place the pan correctly may even increase the risk of damaging the glass surface.

-There is a simple test to check the flatness of your cookware.
-Turn the pan upside down and place a line gauge flat against the bottom.
-Your pan has a perfectly flat bottom if there is no empty space between the surface area of the pan and the ruler.
+To check the flatness of your cookware, there is a simple test.
+Turn the pan over and place a measuring stick flat on the bottom.
+Your pan will have a completely flat bottom if there is no space between the surface of the pan and the ruler.
+Turn the pan upside down and place a line drawing gauge flat against the bottom.
+Your pan has a perfectly flat bottom if there is no space between the surface area of the pan and the ruler.

 4. Pans with Soiled Bottom

 The cookware you use on the glass stove should be dry and clean.
-Food debris from the outer surface of the bottom leaves stains on the stovetop surface.
-Baked dirt can also prevent the cookware from making full contact with the burner.
-To keep your cooktop clean, avoid placing cooking utensils, hot lids, and hot bakeware on the glass surface.
+Food particles from the outside surface of the base can leave stains on the stove surface.
+Caked-on dirt can also prevent the cookware from making full contact with the burner.
+To keep your stovetop clean, do not place cooking utensils, hot lids, or hot bakeware on the glass surface.

 5. Cookware with a Bottom Diameter that Doesn’t Match the Burner

-Use only cookware that has appropriate dimensions that match the burner.
-The diameter of the cookware shouldn’t be either smaller or larger than the diameter of the burner.
-If the pot is larger than the burner, food won’t cook evenly.
-The meal also takes more time to cook, and you have to stir it all the time.
-If there is a difference in dimensions in favor of the pot, make sure that it is not more than one inch.
-Using small pans on large burners results in energy waste.
+Only use cookware with dimensions that fit the burner.
+The diameter of the cookware should be neither smaller nor larger than the diameter of the burner.
+Food will not cook evenly if the pot is larger than the burner.
+Also, the meal takes longer to cook and you have to stir constantly.
+If there is a difference in dimensions in favor of the pot, make sure it is no more than an inch.
+Using small pans on large burners results in wasted energy.

 How Different Cookware Materials Perform on a Glass Top Stove